-How Much Should You Charge as a First-time Freelancer?
+How Much Should I Charge as a Freelancer?

-Is the project a small portfolio site?
-Or is it for a rapidly growing startup?
-Is it for your mother or a stranger?
+Is the project for a small business or is it for a rapidly growing startup?
+Is it for your mother or is it for a stranger?
 Take into consideration what the client is asking for, and also who it is for.
 Also, what is the standard rate in the area where you/the client live(s)?
 Think about the value you are giving them.

-There are pros and cons to both.
+There are positives and negatives to both.
 Charging by the project is best for when you’ve done a similar project before and know how long/how much effort it takes.
-Or, if designing/developing a website, consider charging by the page.
-So a ten-page site versus 20 page would have different costs.
+For example, if you're designing/developing a website, consider charging by the page.
+A ten-page site versus 20 page would have different costs.
 Think about the value you are bringing them and their business.

-- How Much Do You Want to Earn This Year?
+5. How Much You Want to Earn This Year

-Don't forget about any expenses you may have to cover, on behalf of the client.
-Make sure to take that into consideration before giving a final price estimate.
+Don't forget to include the price of expenses you may have to cover, on behalf of the client.
+Take a few minutes to consider that before you give your client your final price estimate.

 Make sure you pay yourself enough to be able to sustain slower work periods.
 Lifehacker advises you to add in a profit margin of between 10% and 30%.
 This way, you’ll have an extra cushion when you need it, and capital for growth and other financial necessities if you don’t need it.

-There will always be other people out there who charge less.
-Likewise, others who are more expensive.
-If you put your prices too low, you won’t make enough to sustain yourself.
+There will always be other people out there who charge less — likewise, others who are more expensive.
+If you make your prices too low, you won’t make enough to sustain yourself.

 Lots of freelancers worry about how to price a new project proposal.
 And if their price will be within their prospective client's budget.
-However, why not ask the client what they want to pay?
-Many will give some kind of ballpark of what their budget is for a project.
+Why not ask the client what they want to pay?
+Many will give some ballpark of what their budget is for a project.
 This will help you come up with a better proposal, and more likely to land the gig.

 This last tip is important: there is no standard rate for freelance work.
 No one will ever turn you away for work if you request a bit of leeway in the budget.
 Everything is negotiable.
 If you bid too low for a gig and don’t realize it until after you start working, it’s a learning experience.
 Try to raise your rates and bid higher the next time you see a similar gig.